Anderson University (Indiana): Athletics

 The Anderson Ravens compete in athletics in the NCAA Division III and the Heartland Collegiate Athletic Conference.
 Men's sports offered at Anderson University include football, basketball, baseball, lacrosse, tennis, golf, soccer, cross country, swimming, and track & field.
 Women's sports offered at Anderson University include basketball, softball, lacrosse, tennis, volleyball, soccer, golf, cross country, swimming, and track & field.
 Anderson University also offers Men's Volleyball, Rugby, and Men's Lacrosse as club sports.

 Formerly the Tigers, AU's nickname was changed to the Ravens in 1937.
 The current mascot is Rodney the Raven.

 Hall of Fame

 The Anderson University Athletic Hall of Fame was started in 1997 with 10 inductees that year.
 Ten additional honorees were added in 1998.
 Members have been inducted each year.
 The names are nominees are submitted and given consideration by the Hall of Fame committee.
 The committee has 11 representatives and is headed by university's Athletic Director.
 The inductees are announced each Spring and formally inducted into the Hall of Fame at a banquet during the university's homecoming activities each Fall.

 Two Anderson coaches have been inducted to the National Association of Intercollegiate Athletics (NAIA) Hall of Fame; tennis coach Bob Blume in 1978, and baseball coach Carl Erskine in 1989.

-Sports medicine

-Students and professors of the athletic training program work with Anderson University athletes.